Just-Insane/Grav/pages/01.blog/freenas-b2-backup/item.md

 1. `chmod +x /root/rclone-cron.sh` - makes the script executable
 2. `cd /root/ && ./rclone-cron.sh` - runs the script.
 ! rclone does not run in the background.
-It is recommended to run the script in tux or similar, or wait for the crontab to run, as the initial backup will probably take a long time if you have a lot of data like I do.
+It is recommended to run the script in tmux or similar, or wait for the crontab to run, as the initial backup will probably take a long time if you have a lot of data like I do.

 ### Step 5a: Check B2 console to see if it's working.